 I recently financed rims and services through a store.
 The store told me the rims wont fit my car so they cancelled the order.
 I asked them to cancel the rims and services completely, being that the rims I wanted would not work on my vehicle.
 I wanted to get a refund to pay the loan off completely...
 Read more »

 You'd have to have an attorney review the finance agreement for cancellation requirements.
 If there is no written agreement, then you can probably go straight to Small Claims court for breach of sales agreement.
-This is not a "return" situation since you are not in possession of goods to return....Read more »
+This is not a "return" situation since you are not in possession of...Read more »

 It depends on the contractual language between the parties.
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney.
 You can read more about me, my credentials, awards, honors, testimonials, and media appearances/...Read more »